-If you temporarily, occasionally or regularly store restricted information on your computer, you must contact the Pepperdine Help Desk (x4357) to request encryption for your computer.
+If you temporarily, occasionally or regularly store restricted information on your computer, you must contact Pepperdine's Tech Central (x4357) to request encryption for your computer.

 Computers that contain restricted Information, like:

 - Patient Health Information

 must have their disks encrypted, so that in case the computer is lost or stolen:

 - the University will not be required to disclose the loss